Faculty Scholar Award

 Formatting - Font: Calibri, Font Size: 12pt., Margins: not less than .5.

-Submit the application documents in one pdf, in order:
+Submit the application documents in one pdf, in order (Note: Letters of Support can be submitted separately):

 Cover page, include only: Title of project, applicant’s name, department, faculty rank, office address, telephone and email address